karllhughes/personal-blog-5/_posts/2021-11-17-overnight-success.md

 Besides the obvious terms of service violations that some of these "unofficial" wrappers encouraged, I never found much demand for a service that aggregates job listings.
 Job seekers don't have money (and they already have plenty of tools) and recruiters only care about getting candidates, not jobs.

 Unfortunately, I didn’t learn this until *after* I had written a lot of code and set up all sorts of fancy SaaS features.
 That said, I eventually did tap into my network and conduct some customer discovery calls.
 The experience of getting on the phone to talk to potential customers was invaluable, and it was one of the key reasons [Draft.dev](http://Draft.dev) took off so quickly.
+All that knowledge of job boards also helped when we launched [DevRel Careers](https://devrelcareers.com/) as a way to share the jobs our clients needed help promoting.

 ### 7. The Side Project Marketing Checklist